jank324/8mm-film-scanner/README.md

 The scanner is built around a *Bolex 18-3 TC* dual gauge film projector.
 There is no is no particular reason why I used this projector other than that I was able to get it cheaply because it was sold as defective.
 I never tested the electrics of the projector but the film transport mechanism turned out to be in perfectly find condition, which is all I cared about for this project.

-There do exist some almost identical models to this one by Bolex and Eumig, inclduing the Bolex 18-3 Duo, Eumig 610 D, Eumig 605 D and Eumig 614 D.
+There do exist some almost identical models to this one by Bolex and Eumig, inclduing the Bolex 18-3 Duo, Eumig 610 D, Eumig 605 D, Eumig 614 D and Revue Lux 3003.

 In order to convert the projector, I removed the power supply and the motor/fan assembly.
 In its place, I mounted an acrylic plate